Volkswagen up!/Skoda Citigo/SEAT Mii - best first cars for new drivers

 The Volkswagen up! claimed our City Car of the Year prize in 2019, 2018 and 2017, while the Skoda Citigo preceded it as champion in 2016.
 Sharing a platform with the SEAT Mii, all three VW Group cousins are fine choices for a new driver.

 Key to the appeal is a low price, plus all cars sit in insurance group one or two.
-The only engine is a 1.0-litre three-cylinder - producing either 59bhp, 74bhp or 89bhp - with the lower-powered version promising economy of 54.3mpg in the entry-level Volkswagen Take up!
-The 89bhp version of the up!
-Is even more frugal at 55.4mpg.
+The only engine is a 1.0-litre three-cylinder - producing 64bhp - promising economy of up to 55.4mpg in the entry-level up!
 Service intervals stand at 10,000 miles on the Skoda and VW.
-The SEAT Mii is now only available in all-electric form which makes it considerably more expensive with models starting from £19,300 - but a lot cheaper to run.

 Yet despite being so cheap to buy and run, the three and five-door Citigo and up! don’t skimp on safety.
 All but entry-level models get ESP, there are six airbags and autobrake is an option.
 Interior quality also defies the budget price, while only basic cars do without electric front windows and air-con.
 You won’t have any problems carrying four adults, as front and rear seats are spacious, and the 251-litre boot size isn’t bad.